numpy/numpy/doc/source/reference/c-api/data_memory.rst

 .. c:function:: const PyDataMem_Handler * PyDataMem_GetHandler(PyArrayObject *obj)

    Return the `PyDataMem_Handler` used by the ``PyArrayObject``.
-If ``NULL``, return the current global policy that ill be used to allocate data for the next ``PyArrayObject``.
+If ``NULL``, return the current global policy that will be used to allocate data for the next ``PyArrayObject``.
 On failure, set an exception and return ``NULL``.

 For an example of setting up and using the PyDataMem_Handler, see the test in